 HIP Rehab Grant

-HIP provides grant funding of $25,000 to $50,000 for families and individuals to fix-up the houses they purchase through HIP.
+HIP provides grant funding for households to fix-up the houses they purchase through HIP.
 The grant is intended to ensure that HIP houses are decent, safe and mechanically and structurally sound.
 Rehab grant funds could be used for things like a new roof, a new furnace, and plumbing and electrical updates.

-Houses purchased in the City of St. Paul are required to be vacant, and will receive up to $50,000 in rehab funds.
-Houses purchased in the rest of Ramsey County will receive up to $25,000 in rehab funds.
+Houses purchased in the City of St. Paul are required to be vacant or foreclosed, and will receive up to $50,000 in rehab funds.
+Houses purchased in suburban Ramsey County will receive up to $25,000 in rehab funds.

 The HIP Rehab Grant takes care of major repair and maintenance issues that are present at the time of purchase.
 HIP homebuyers won't have to worry about a large repair in their first few years of homeownership.